abriginets/umbress/README.md

 #### Case #3 Automated browser checking
 Every user (except search engine's bots and crawlers) will be promted with automated client-side browser checks.
 This process is fully automatic and works just like CloudFlare's UAM.
 Visitors will be seeing pre-defined message, but you can easilly modify it by yourself.

-**Attention Nginx users!** If your ExpressJS app is behind Nginx then additional configuration is mandatory in order for this part of the module to work.
+**Attention Nginx users!** If your ExpressJS app is behind Nginx then additional configuration is mandatory in order for this part of module to work.
 Add next lines to your `location` directive:

 ```nginx
 proxy_set_header X-Forwarded-Proto $scheme;